Unleash/unleash/website/docs/reference/integrations/datadog.md

 **Datadog Source Type Name** - This property is optional.
 Sets source_type_name parameter to be included in Datadog events.

-**Extra HTTP Headers** This property is optional.
-Used to set the additional headers when unleash communicates with Datadog.
+**Extra HTTP Headers** - This property is optional.
+Used to set the additional headers when Unleash communicates with Datadog.

 **Body template** - This property is optional.
 Used to override the body template used by Unleash when performing the HTTP POST.
 You may format you message using a [Mustache template](https://mustache.github.io).
 You will have the [Unleash event format](/reference/api/legacy/unleash/admin/events) available in the rendering context.